airwolff/prompt-architect/README.md

 The workflow is as follows:

-1.  **`1_Distillation_Agent`**: The "Strategist."
+1.  **`architect_1_distillation`**: The "Strategist."
 This is the starting point for any new project.
 It takes a broad, high-level user idea and, through a socratic and analytical dialogue, decomposes it into one or more single, focused "Problem Statements."

-2.  **`2_Plan_Agent`**: The "Systems Analyst."
+2.  **`architect_2_plan`**: The "Systems Analyst."
 This agent takes a "Problem Statement" as input.
 It performs a Functional Decomposition to break the problem into its core components and defines the agent's charter and limitations.
 Its final output is split into two distinct documents to ensure a clean handoff:
     * A **`Prompt Brief`**, which outlines the agent's function and includes acceptance criteria for testing.
     * A **`Research Brief`**, which lists the required knowledge files for the agent.

-3.  **`3_Research_Coach_Agent`**: The "Knowledge Architect."
+3.  **`architect_3_research_coach`**: The "Knowledge Architect."
 This agent receives the `Research Brief`.
 Its sole job is to generate a set of powerful, targeted research prompts designed to elicit the raw information needed for the knowledge files.
-It embeds a thematic guidance framework into each prompt to ensure a rich, analytical output.

-4.  **`4_Data_Synthesis_Agent`**: The "Knowledge Engineer."
+4.  **`architect_4_data_synthesis`**: The "Knowledge Engineer."
 This agent takes the unstructured, narrative-style research output from the previous step.
-Its function is to "atomize" this raw text, extracting the vital information and structuring it into the final, clean YAML knowledge files according to the "Single Source of Truth" schema.
+Its function is to "atomize" this raw text, extracting the vital information and structuring it into the final, clean YAML knowledge files.

+5.  **`architect_5_indexer`**: The "Librarian."
+This agent takes the newly created knowledge files and generates a dedicated `_index.yaml` file for them.
+This provides the final agent with a "table of contents" of its own knowledge base, improving its runtime performance.

-5.  **`5_Prompt_Coach_Agent`**: The "Prompt Engineer."
-This agent receives the `Prompt Brief` only *after* the knowledge base has been created.
-It analyzes the brief to select the optimal prompting framework (e.g., the core components, `RISEN`, `BAB`) and then collaborates with the user to translate the strategic plan into a final, high-performance `instructions.md` file.
+6.  **`architect_6_prompt_coach`**: The "Prompt Engineer."
+This agent receives the `Prompt Brief` and the complete set of knowledge files (including the `_index.yaml`).
+It then collaborates with the user to translate the strategic plan into a final, high-performance `instructions.md` file.

-6.  **`6_Validation_Agent`**: The "QA Tester."
-(To be designed).
-This agent will take a completed agent (its instructions and knowledge files) and test it against the `Acceptance Criteria & Test Cases` defined in the `Prompt Brief`, ensuring the agent performs as designed.
+7.  **`architect_7_validation`**: The "QA Tester."
+This agent takes a completed agent and tests it against the `Acceptance Criteria & Test Cases` defined in the `Prompt Brief`, ensuring the agent performs as designed.

 ## 🏛️ The "Single Source of Truth" Knowledge Schema